kevinmuscara/verkada/README.md

 # Verkada API Wrapper
 Universal wrapper/client for the [Verkada API](https://apidocs.verkada.com).

-## Features
-This wrapper/client includes helper functions that support all of Verkadas features for the following scaffolds:

-* Cameras API
-  - Alerts
+This project is currently unfinished, please check the [Project Roadmap](#project-roadmap) for more details.

 ## Installation
 ```shell